 Wondering how to get from Calgary to Banff?
-The international airport of Calgary serves as a great gateway to the Canadian Rockies so many find this is where their trip to the region starts.
-It’s a journey that starts in the prairies of Calgary before taking off for the Bow Valley and the high soaring peaks of the Canadian Rockies.
+The international airport of Calgary (YYC) serves as a great gateway to the Canadian Rockies.
+Many visitors to Banff find this is where their trip to the region starts.
+A Calgary to Banff journey starts the city, then to the Alberta prairies, before setting your eyes on the Canadian Rockies and finally making your way to the Bow Valley.

-The good news is there is a multitude of ways to get from Calgary to Banff that ranges from rental cars, private transfers, shuttle buses, and public transport.
-Most of this all starts at the Calgary Airport (YYC), probably one of the most pleasant airports in all of North America.
+If you’re arriving to Calgary before your trip to Banff the good news is there is a multitude of ways to get from Calgary to Banff.
+These options vary from rental cars, private transfers, shuttle buses, and public transport.
+Most of this all starts at the Calgary International Airport (YYC), which in our opinion is one of the most pleasant airports in all of North America.

 How Far is it From Calgary to Banff?